Jack Colwell: Advocacy

-In November 2016, Colwell released the song No Mercy in honour of deceased Australian teenager Tyrone Unsworth.
+In November 2016, Colwell released the fundraising single No Mercy in honour of deceased Australian Indigenous teenager Tyrone Unsworth.

 In September 2017, Colwell programmed and performed at Unity: the Equality Campaign concert at the Enmore Theatre in Sydney with Sarah Blasko, Killing Heidi, The Jezabels and others.
 Proceeds from the event went to Australian Marriage Equality, a registered charity advocating for the legalisation of same-sex marriage in Australia.

-Personal life
+Personal life and death

-He was born three months premature.
+Colwell was born three months prematurely on 26 October 1989.

+Colwell was gay; after his death, his friend Gen Fricker described him as "out and flamboyant at 14."

+Colwell was a survivor of childhood domestic abuse, as described in the Swandream song "The Sound of Music."
+He wrote that the events "destroyed the innocence of my childhood and drained the sense of fantasy and wonder from my youth."

-Colwell is a noted Tori Amos fan.
-In 2015, Kill Your Darlings published Colwell's essay Ears with Feet: Life Among the Tori Amos Super Fans.
-In 2017, Colwell told Double J: "What I love about Tori is that she made the piano cool."
+Colwell was a noted Tori Amos fan.
+In 2017, he told Double J: "What I love about Tori is that she made the piano cool."

+In his 2015 Kill Your Darlings essay Ears with Feet: Life Among the Tori Amos Super Fans he wrote: "I had allowed her music to save my life during a time when I saw no way out.
+When you yourself are a teenager struggling with your sexuality, who was also raped by a stranger, listening to the work of Tori Amos can be pretty powerful stuff."

+Colwell died by suicide on 3 October 2024 at the age of 34.